-To help prevent incidents from occurring and to protect people and property when they do happen in 2017/18 we:
+To help prevent incidents from occurring and to protect people and property when they do happen in 2018/19 we:

-- Carried out 3,748 Home Fire Risk Checks.
-These fire safety visits, usually with vulnerable people, are designed to help make people safer in their home, whilst promoting and increase in smoke alarm ownership across our communities.
-We have also been trialling "Safe and Well" checks a broader review of risks and safety issues in the home, including falls prevention, smoking cessation and wider wellbeing themes in partnership with Public Health.
-This targets resources at the greatest level of vulnerability and adds value to each visit. - Carried out 663 Fire Safety audit visits of non-domestic premises to ensure compliance with fire safety regulations. - Carried out over 100 post fire investigations and audits, supporting business resilience, which includes enforcement and prosecutions for serious cases. - Maintained up-to-date files of the risks at over 600 non-domestic premises so that if an incident did occur we would have the information that we need to deal with the event as safely as possible, thus reducing the risks for our firefighters and the public. - Carried out Crucial Crew year 6 educations to 6,173 children, covering a wide range of safety themes, Road, Home, Water safety and first aid. - Carried out over 200 separate educational community safety events targeted at Road, Water and Home Safety.
-Including targeted arson prevention events and audits. - Carried out youth engagement 'Leadership' programmes to over 100 young people (16 25yrs), including work experience and community safety and projects, resulting in 3 of every 4 delegates moving on to employment, education or further education. - Completed formal Fire Safety training through NFRS CiC to over 1,000 delegates across 0ur Business Sector, (First Aid, Fire Extinguisher, Fire Warden, Risk Assessments).
-All supporting an upskill in fire safety in both business and homes.
+- Carried out 4054 Home Fire Risk Checks.
+These fire safety visits, usually with vulnerable people, are designed to help make people safer in their home, whilst promoting and increase in smoke alarm ownership across our communities. - Carried out 665 Fire Safety audit visits of non-domestic premises to ensure compliance with fire safety regulations. - Maintained up-to-date files of the risks at over 600 non-domestic premises so that if an incident did occur we would have the information that we need to deal with the event as safely as possible, thus reducing the risks for our firefighters and the public. - Carried out Crucial Crew year 6 educations to over 6,000 children, covering a wide range of safety themes, Road, Home, Water safety and first aid.